 If it is necessary to withdraw from a course or courses during a semester, students must file a withdrawal form in the Office of the Registrar.
 Students may withdraw without the instructor's signature (automatic W) during the first 10 weeks of the semester (for full term courses) if they initiate the process.
 Withdrawal during the remainder of the semester, up to the last day of classes, is at the discretion of the instructor.
+A withdrawal grade after issuance of the final grade may only occur through the Change of Grade process, and is at the discretion of the instructor and subsequent approval from the college administration.
 Students need to be aware that withdrawing from a course may have financial aid consequences and they should consult with the Financial Aid Office before attempting to withdraw.

 In the unfortunate event that a student death occurs while enrolled in classes, the student coursework will be withdrawn (or dropped) from classes based on the College's academic calendar.
 The student account will be adjusted following the Bill Adjustment and Liability schedule and the Medical/Compassionate Refund Policy.

 Administrative withdrawal may have financial aid consequences.
-Any student administratively withdrawn is not eligible for any bill adjustment and does not qualify for a medical/compassionate refund.
+Any student administratively withdrawn for disciplinary or Nursing AAS degree unsatisfactory or unsafe applications is not eligible for any bill adjustment and does not qualify for a medical/compassionate refund.

 Any notations placed on the official college transcript will be in accordance with the college Transcript Notation policy.